cloudozer/disco/README.md

 ## How to install application and run it

-1. Clone the repo
+First, clone the repo:

 ```
 https://github.com/tsybulkin/discovery.git
 cd discovery
 ```

-2. Then compile the application and run it:
+Then, compile the application and run it:

 ```
 ./rebar co